syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-angular-quick-start-webpack.md

 ---
 layout: post
-title: Integration of Syncfusion Angular components into Angular Quick Start - Webpack
+title: Getting started with Angular Platform | Syncfusion
-description: Learn here about Overview in Syncfusion Essential Angular Control, its elements, and more.
+description: Learn here about Overview of Syncfusion Essential Angular Platform, its elements, and more.
 platform: Angular
 control: Introduction
 documentation: ug
 ---

-# Getting started with Angular Quick Start - Webpack
+# Getting started with Angular

 Webpack is a popular module bundler, a tool for bundling application source code in convenient chunks and for loading that code from a server into a browser